fmeringdal/rust-rrule/README.md

 made MUCH more significant.

 ### Denial of Service (DoS) by memory exhaustion
 The spec allows of infinitely recurring events.
-Thus the iterator might be practically infinite.
+Thus, the iterator might be practically infinite.
 So when not setting a limit over the iterator it might create a list of events that practically never ends.
 And thus will continue until is crashes or hangs the system.